COVID-19 VACCINE ROLLOUT STRATEGY FAQ

 Disclaimer: Information courtesy of the National Department of Health

-WHY DO VACCINES MATTER?
 Vaccines are an important part of stopping the spread of COVID-19 in the country.
-This is because they offer protection to an individual, by reducing their risk of infection or the severity of their symptoms, and also at a population level, referred to as *herd immunity.
+This is because they offer protection to an individual, by reducing their risk of infection or the severity of their symptoms, and also at a population level, referred to as *population-immunity.
 The vaccination programme is a priority in the fight to prevent the spread of COVID-19.

-HAVE THESE VACCINES BEEN APPROVED FOR USE IN SOUTH AFRICA?
 Yes.
-The South African Health Products Regulatory Authority (SAHPRA) has approved the Johnson & Johnson vaccine for study use in the country.
+The South African Health Products Regulatory Authority (SAHPRA) approves vaccines for use in the country.
 SAHPRA assess the safety, efficacy and quality of vaccines and have committed to the expeditious evaluation of these vaccines through various mechanisms, that will shorten the timeframe it usually takes to approve a product.

 Work-based programmes: Best for hospital-based staff, especially at district level private and public hospitals.